Inside Ted Turner House: Vermejo Reserve Property Details (2026)

 The suites feel spacious and luxurious, offering the same level of comfort found in Vermejo’s grander residences.
 Together, the bedrooms and bathrooms create a private, retreat-like experience perfect for families or intimate groups.

-Kitchen & Living Room at Bartlett Cottage
+Kitchen & Living Room

 The Bartlett Cottage welcomes you with a warm, cozy living room centered around its beautiful fireplace—perfect for quiet evenings or relaxed family time.
 Nearby, the cottage features a convenient wet bar, a stocked coffee station, and a mini-fridge that keeps essentials right within reach.